jasonwhite/button/docs/_docs/commands/update.md

     in a union file system where the "lower" file system contains source code and the "upper" file system is where output files are written to.
 If building in the upper file system, inotify cannot receive change events.
-    However, watching the lower file system will work.
+    However, setting `--watchdir` to the lower file system (so long as it isn't also a FUSE file system) will work as expected.

  * `--delay <ulong>`